My parents emigrated from China many years before I was born. I’m a 2nd generation Asian American, born middle class.

-Because of this, I decided to try it out.
 I would journal things, and because they were on reddit – and that I treated reddit like a public forum – it felt like I was having a conversation with someone.
 When in retrospect it was really just me talking to myself.

-I started digging deep into my mind this way.
+Dug deep into my mind this way.
 Learning about why I do things the way I did.
 I would research things in DSM, the psychology manual, read about neuroscience and psychology from books like Richards “Psychology in Plain English” books (which I had read prior to doing this).

-I would go back and forth everyday, writing an average of 100 WPM, writing upwards of up to 50,000 words a day.
+Went back and forth everyday, writing an average of 100 WPM, writing upwards of up to 50,000 words a day.
 More than most writers.
 I actually wrote so much that I had to go to the doctor for UTS, ulnar tunnel syndrome, because my pinky and ring finger would get so numb.
 I would write things about research I’ve done, things about my past, things I felt, I just let it all out on a public forum and just replied back to myself every time.

 It felt liberating.
 I started to explore psychology theories and actually starting writing my own theories on how the brain functions on a psychological level.
 I wrote about all the gaming stories I’ve never told to anyone – and at times reach out to old gaming buddies who I hadn’t spoken to in years.
 Luckily some of the forums survived so I could find this out.

-I started to understand myself, and why I did certain things the way I did.
+Started to understand myself, and why I did certain things the way I did.
 How, I was always on edge and never trusted anyone because that’s just how I did things growing up.
 How I used to have to dual personalities growing up, because if I did not I would’ve probably gone insane in my situation.
 How I had many regrets in my childhood not becoming friends with people I should have.
 How I burned relationships down the road due to my insecurities.
 How I never told anyone my deepest darkest secrets because I didn’t want to give anyone the burden of that knowledge.
 How I started developing superiority complex as a result of things I did going from highschool to college.

-I started accepting myself, truly as who I was, and what I stood for.
+I accepted myself, truly as who I was, and what I stood for.
 For me, what has helped me moved on was accepting that I did struggle a lot in life, that I did only have 1 mentor my entire life (my corporate project mentor in senior year).
 I only thought of him as a mentor since he called me out on my bullshit.
 Also, that I also did hurt a lot of people who I shouldn’t have, and I was an asshole most of my life.
 Its never occured to me until I looked so deep down the rabbithole that I found I was just staring at myself.

-I ended up deleting everything because I didn’t feel comfortable with that information online.
+Ended up deleting everything because I didn’t feel comfortable with that information online.
 I have a copy of it, it ended up being 500,000 words, I only know this because I ran it through a word count checker.

 I still had not told a soul about it though.
 Its just at this point in time, I’ve just accepted that no one truthfully needs to know.
 As long as I accept it for what it is, I can move on with my life, doing things that matter.
 For one, the surgeon’s comment was impactful to me and still stands today in shaping me in who I am today.
 It seems so stupid and silly that an internet comment had a bigger impact on me than all the school counselors I’ve ever dealt with, but its true.

 Only recently, I started going to tech meetups.
 I hadn’t been sitting on my ass all these years – I’ve been wanting to be the change that I truthfully want to be.
-Most people don’t know this about me – but I also used to struggle on my physical looks as well.

-Onto the point though.
-I started going to my local tech meetups.
 By some miraculous reason, I ended up meeting someone who also has had similar yet different experiences, but could truthfully appreciate the person I am deep down.

 The chances of that are almost impossible.
 I could not think of anyone who would remotely have anything similar to what I experienced growing up.
 If there was such a person, there might be 1 in a million and I probably would never now about them, even in this day and age of the internet.